-Saint Adrian of Andrusov (in the world the nobleman Andrew Zavalushin), was the owner of a rich estate (Andreevschina), 9 versts from the monastery of St Alexander of Svir (August 30).
-He accidentally encountered St Alexander of Svir during a stag hunt in 1493, and after this he went often to him for guidance, and supplied bread for the ascetics.
+Saint Adrian of Andrusov (in the world the nobleman Andrew Zavalushin), was the owner of a rich estate (Andreevschina), 9 versts from the monastery of Saint Alexander of Svir (August 30).
+He accidentally encountered Saint Alexander of Svir during a stag hunt in 1493, and after this he went often to him for guidance, and supplied bread for the ascetics.

 Forsaking his estate, he took monastic tonsure at the Valaamo monastery with the name Adrian.
 Several years later, with the blessing of Saint Alexander of Svir, Saint Adrian settled in a solitary place on the peninsula of Lake Ladoga.
 There he built a church in honor of Saint Nicholas the Wonderworker.
 Opposite the settlement of monks in the deep forest was an island, Sala (the Thicket), where there was a gang of robbers under the leadership of Ondrusa as their ataman.
 Encountering the monks, the ataman demanded that they get off his land.
 Saint Adrian, knowing that he did not have money to buy the place, promised the ataman to intercede for him before God.
 The robber laughed at the monk, but he entreated him so long and so humbly, that the ataman softened and said, “Live.”

 This ataman was soon taken captive by another gang, hidden not far from the stoney Cape of Storozhev.
 The hapless fellow knew that after suffering, torture death awaited him, and he bitterly repented of his former life.
 Suddenly, he saw Saint Adrian before him.
 He said, “You are freed through the mercy of the Lord, for Whose sake you were asked to show mercy to the wilderness brethren,” and he vanished.